Meals & Incidental Expenses Per Diem

 - Refer to Meal Allowances for Non-Overnight Travel Procedures for procedures when frequent travelers do not have an overnight stay while conducting official business.

 - Refer to Business Meal Reimbursements Procedures for eligibility of actual meal reimbursements when conducting official business.
-Eligibility for business meal reimbursement must include a list of non-university guests and a description of the business purpose.
+Eligibility for business meal reimbursements must include a list of non-university guests and a description of the business purpose.
 One or more university officials dining together does not constitute a business meeting.

 - Meals and Incidentals Expenses (M&IE) per diem rates may not be decreased to increase allowable lodging rates.